-The Company retained Deloitte LLP ("Deloitte"), an independent qualified reserves evaluator, to prepare a report on the Company's working interest in its oil and natural gas reserves in southern Ontario.
+The Company retained Deloitte, an independent qualified reserves evaluator, to prepare a report on the Company's working interest in its oil and natural gas reserves in southern Ontario.
 In respect of the assets of DELP, Form 51-101F1 - Statement of Reserves Data and Other Oil and Gas Information, and Form 51-101F3 - Report of Management and Directors on Oil and Gas Disclosure, have been filed under the Company's profile on SEDAR at www.sedar.com which are incorporated by reference herein.

 The Company has a Corporate Governance and Reserves Committee which oversees the selection, qualifications and reporting procedures of the independent engineering consultants.
-Reserves at December 31, 2014 were determined using the guidelines and definitions set out under NI 51-101.
-At December 31, 2014, the proved and probable reserves in southern Ontario increased by 6% to 20,516 million boe ("Mboe") from 19,364 Mboe at December 31, 2013.
+Reserves at December 31, 2015 were determined using the guidelines and definitions set out under NI 51-101.
+At December 31, 2015, the proved and probable reserves in southern Ontario decreased by 2% to 20,047 million boe ("Mboe") from 20,516 Mboe at December 31, 2014.

-At December 31, 2013, the Company estimated the reserve life index for natural gas and oil at 25 years and 9.4 years, respectively.
-As at December 31, 2014, the reserve life index for natural gas increased to 25.7 years, while the reserve life index for oil increased to 11.8 years.
+At December 31, 2014, the Company estimated the reserve life index for natural gas and oil at 25.7 years and 11.8 years, respectively.
+As at December 31, 2015, the reserve life index for natural gas increased to 25.9 years, while the reserve life index for oil increased to 14.0 years.